ConnorAU/A3GunGame/README.md

 # Gun Game
 30 man free-for-all weapon progression game mode created for Arma 3.
-Subscribe to the missions on [steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1631909821).
+Subscribe to the all-in-one [steam workshop mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1641133934) or download individual map files from the [releases](https://github.com/ConnorAU/A3GunGame/releases) page.

 # Mod support
 This mission is built with support for the following map, uniform and weapon mods: